Class-action suit filed against marijuana producer over pesticide use

-A class action lawsuit has been filed against a New Brunswick medical marijuana producer after unapproved pesticides were used in its products.
+A class action lawsuit has been filed against a New Brunswick medical marijuana producer after unapproved pesticides were found in its products.

 Wagners Law Firm alleges roughly 2,000 people purchased cannabis products containing myclobutanil and bifenazate from Moncton’s Organigram Inc. last year.